 During our dinner, we sat in their cozy courtyard and it made us forget that we were in the middle of a busy downtown area.
-Relaxing ambiance and friendly service was exactly what we needed after a long day of travel.
+The relaxing ambiance and friendly service were exactly what we needed after a long day of travel.

 Looking for a chill place to enjoy lunch or dinner?
 Then we highly recommend checking out Bazaar, a modern restaurant located in the trendy Kazimierz neighborhood.

 Bazaar is a chic restaurant that serves French food with a bit of a Polish twist.
 The French onion soup is a customer favorite along with the grilled octopus dish.